Ahnfelt/Templ/readme.markdown

 between the variables in primary and secondary languages are named, so that it is possible to swap their order if the language requires it.

+The first language in the tranlsation file is the primary language, and every new entry for this language signifies a new key; all entries in other languages with that key must come immediately after.

 Translation files are in UTF-8.

 Strings will be escaped after translation.